-The library will issue cards to all children ages 3 and older who reside in the City of Canton.
+The library will issue cards to all children from birth through age 18 who reside in the City of Canton.
 Residents outside the City limits, but within Canton Union School District 66, see the section on Non-residents below.
 At all times individuals are encouraged to use their own library cards and not those of family members.

 Juveniles Birth through Grade 4

 These children must be accompanied by a parent or legal guardian when applying for a card for the first time.
 The adult must present proof of identification such as a driver’s license, photo I.D., etc. and proof of residency such as a current bill.

 These children may register without a parent present if staff can verify their residence in the phone book, the city directory, or in our system if other family members have cards.
 If acceptable verification cannot be made, these children will be told to return with a parent.

 Registration may be completed without a parent present if staff can verify their residence.
 Students may be asked to show a driver’s license or student I.D.

 While the current household fee for a non-resident card is $50 per year, children under the age of 18 living outside the City of Canton, but not in an existing library’s service area, are eligible for a free non-resident card.
 Please contact the library for more details on eligibility.
 This does include most children living within Canton Union School District boundaries.

 The only exception is for residents of Dunfermline.
 While residents of Dunfermline are in Canton School District, they are in Lewistown’s library district and must get their card at Lewistown’s library.
 After they have that card, they may bring it to the Parlin-Ingersoll Public Library and check out items.

 If a child is not a resident of Canton School District, they may obtain a library card through their local library.
 They can bring that library card into the Parlin-Ingersoll Public Library and check out items reciprocally.
 We will need to verify address information based on the guidelines above.